-The second way to continue to better yourself as a personal trainer is through self-study.
-We looked into the ways that you can use peer journals, the web as well as other methods to learn and grow.
+Self-study is the second way to improve yourself as a personal trainer.
+We looked into how to use peer journals, the web, and other methods to learn and grow.

-The third way to improve yourself is simply to study further.
+The third way to improve yourself is to study further.

-While you can certainly increase your knowledge by partaking in other personal trainer certification, at some point, you should start looking for a niche to specialize in.
+While you can certainly increase your knowledge by partaking in other personal trainer certifications, you should start looking for a niche to specialize in at some point.

 For example, you might want to train online only, something I cover in my online personal training course.

-We also covered much to do with your niche or specialization in this chapter, including ways to determine what it is.
+This chapter also covered much to do with your niche or specialization, including ways to determine what it is.

 Don’t forget to take the chapter takeaway quiz to make sure you have a good grasp of everything covered here.

 Course Resources – Chapter 17 – Reputable Online Portals for Personal Trainers